Marc Andrews is a writer and editor who has worked for Smash Hits, DNA magazine and Mediaweek.

 BOOK(S): From Sometimes, Love Beth

 Emmett Stinson has received The Age Short Story Award, the Arts SA Creative Writing Award, and the Wagner Medal for Fiction.
-His essays, fiction and poetry have appeared in various literary journals and he is a co-founder and fiction editor of Wet Ink.
-He lectures in publishing and communications at the University of Melbourne and is president of SPUNC.
-Known Unknowns was shortlisted for the Queensland Premier’s Literary awards in 2011.
+His essays, fiction and poetry have appeared in various literary journals and he lectures in publishing at the University of Melbourne.
+Known Unknowns was shortlisted for the QLD Premier’s Literary awards in 2011.

 BOOK(S): Known Unknowns